Can you freeze oranges? Oh yes you can!

 How I use frozen and thawed oranges:

 Although they can be eaten as is, they aren’t as enjoyable as eating a whole fresh orange.
 I prefer to slice the orange segments and toss on salads, yogurt, or in pilafs.
 You can, of course, also use them in smoothies as well (Orange Julius anyone?).
+Check out my favorite Winter Green Salad, developed (and photographed—see how delicious the oranges look!) using frozen citrus.

 If you have an abundance of lemons or limes, I suggest freezing the zest and juice instead of the fruit itself, because how often do you eat a lemon?
 And because we usually resort to lemons and limes for their juice and zest.